Watta Satta – Marriage Barter and Why It Needs to Be Abolished

 They are the ones who are beaten up in most cases, abused both emotionally and physically, they are told by the elders to keep it down, to have patience, to tell their brothers to spare his wife, and in case the situation gets out of hand, it is the woman who is killed in kaarokaari.
 There are quite a few examples in the rural Sindh where watta satta led to the horrible kaarokaari practice.

-Moreover, in Pakistan, it is almost impossible for a divorced woman to get married again.
+Moreover, in Pakistan, remarrying for a divorced woman is almost impossible.
 While the men would easily find other women to marry.
 We are not generalizing here because unfortunately in 99% cases, this happens.
 Even if the men involved here might go through emotional turmoil, it is still the woman who gets the lion’s share in experiencing the suffering.

 What to Do?

 First of all, the practice of watta satta needs to be abolished especially if it is happening because of the family pressure and without the consent of brides/grooms.
 If the reasons behind marriage include safeguarding jageers, ensuring the safety of one woman by threatening to harm the other, and to get someone married who does not deserve marriage by offering their sibling as a sacrifice, then this needs to stop!
-Parents need to take the initiative of saying NO to such offers and laws should be made and implemented to discourage the practice.
+Parents need to take the initiative of saying NO to such offers.
+Government should implement laws to discourage this practice.